micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 } // main
 ```

 This completes the example.
-The source code can be found in [rclc-examples/example_executor_convenience.c](https://github.com/micro-ROS/rclc-examples/example_executor_convenience.c).
+The source code can be found in the package rclc-examples [rclc-examples/example_executor_convenience.c](https://github.com/micro-ROS/rclc-examples/example_executor_convenience.c).

 #### Example 2: Triggered rclc_executor
 Sesor fusion is the first step in robotic applications when multiple sensor are used to improve localization precision.
 These sensors can have different frequencies, for example, a high frequency IMU sensor and a low frequency laser scanner.
 One way is to trigger execution upon arrival of a laser scan and only then evaluate the most recent data from the aggregated IMU data.